-1 1 1 I I
+- -

 Task Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 Lake monitoring

-Tributary monitoring
+Tributary monitoring 1

 Water chemistry analysis

 Phytoplankton analysis

 Zooplankton analysis

 Zebra mussel analysis

 Mysids analysis

 Update work plan/ QAPP

-Database management
+Database management 2

-Project website updates
+Project website updates 3

 Reporting Quarterly/Annual Quarterly Annual Quarterly Quarterly

-White = low activity, Light gray=moderate activity, Dark gray=high activity Event based sampling.
+White = low activity, Light gray=moderate activity, Dark gray=high activity 1Event based sampling.
 Winter month sampling contingent on freeze/thaw cycles.

-Download of data from DEC Laboratory Information Management System, data review, update Access Database Annually updated data made available in statistical summary, graphical and full tabular form on the project website
+2Download of data from VAEL Laboratory Information Management System, data review, update Access Database

+3 Annually updated data made available in statistical summary, graphical and full tabular form on the project website

-7.0 Data Quality Objectives for Measurement Data
+8.0 Data Quality Objectives for Measurement Data

 Data collected by the monitoring program are used to assess progress towards basin-wide water quality goals.
 The quality assurance program established for the LTMP specifies the criteria used to assess precision and accuracy of the data collected each year.
 These are discussed in detail in Section 14 and noted throughout this QAPP.
-Quality objectives and criteria for chemical analyses are documented in the VTDEC Laboratory QAP (VTDEC, 2013; http://www.anr.state.vt.us/dec/lab/htm/QualityControl.htm) and noted throughout this QAPP.
+Quality objectives and criteria for chemical analyses are documented in the Vermont Agriculture and Environmental Laboratory (formerly the Vermont DEC Laboratory) Quality Systems Manual (VAEL 2016; and noted throughout this QAPP.

-8.0 Training Requirements/Certifications
+9.0 Training Requirements/Certifications

-Many project team members have been involved in Lake Champlain basin monitoring on a continuous basis since the Diagnostic/Feasibility study was initiated in 1990.
-Project team members are professional career employees of the State's of New York and Vermont Departments of Environmental Conservation working in the Water Quality and Watershed Management Divisions, respectively.
-Additionally, the SUNY team is supervised by Dr. Tim Mihuc who has an extensive background in biological sample collection and analyses.
+Project team members are professional career employees of the States of New York and Vermont Departments of Environmental Conservation, as well as with New England Interstate Water Pollution Control Commission working in Water Quality and Watershed Management programs.
+Additionally, the SUNY team is supervised by Dr. Tim Mihuc who has an extensive background in researching aquatic ecosystems and biological sample collection and analyses.

-Team members are fully trained and experienced in ambient sample collection for both water chemistry and biological parameters.
-Staff remain up-to-date with equipment use and field protocols.
+All team members are fully trained and experienced in ambient sample collection for both water chemistry and biological parameters.
+Staff remain up-to-date with equipment use and field protocols, methods, and procedures for collection and handling of the physical, chemical, and biological parameters associated with this project.
 No additional specialized training is necessary for the field aspects of this project.
 All temporary and seasonal staff associated with this project work under the supervision of project team members.
-VTDEC Laboratory personnel are supervised by the laboratory directors, and meet the training/certification requirements specified by the Laboratory.
+VAEL personnel are supervised by the laboratory director, and meet the training/certification requirements specified by the Laboratory.

 Taxonomic expertise is required for the analysis of phytoplankton and zooplankton.
-Phytoplankton analyses will be conducted at the Vermont DEC by an experienced taxonomist with more than 15 years experience with freshwater plankton from Lake Champlain.
-Zooplankton and mysids analyses will be conducted at the Lake Champlain Research Institute under the supervision of Dr. Timothy Mihuc.
+Plankton analyses will be conducted at the Lake Champlain Research Institute at SUNY Plattsburgh under the supervision of Dr. Tim Mihuc.